nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - Fairly simple for smaller projects with few (or none) dependencies.
 - Update the csproj file so that `<TargetFramework></TargetFramework>` targets `dotnet6` instead of `dotnet5`.
 - Some dependencies will require updating.
 In my case I moved away from NUnit to MSTest.
-- Update `<ItemGroup>` elements in CSPROJ files to include Micorosft NET Test SDK, MSTest Framework, and coverlet.collector (see below).
+- Update `<ItemGroup>` elements in TEST CSPROJ files to include Micorosft NET Test SDK, MSTest Framework, and coverlet.collector (see below).
 - Update `using` statements: For MSTest this is `using Microsoft.VisualStudio.TestTools.UnitTesting`.
 - Update test file Attributes to use MSTest terminology (in place of NUnit): `[TestClass]` instead of `[TestFixture()]`, and `[TestMethod]` instead of `[Test()]`.